Almost Orthogonal Arrays: Search Three Ways: Almost-Orthogonal Arrays

-The definition of orthogonal arrays is a well-known one.
-Recall that, due to the connection of orthogonal arrays with experimental designs, we will refer to the rows of an array as \emph{runs}, to its columns as \emph{factors} and to the symbols in its entries as \emph{levels}.
+Recall that, due to the connection of orthogonal arrays (OA for short) with experimental designs, we will refer to the rows of an array as \emph{runs}, to its columns as \emph{factors} and to the symbols in its entries as \emph{levels}.

 \begin{dfn} \cite[Ch.~1]{heslst1999} An \emph{orthogonal array with $N$ runs, $k$ factors, $s$ levels and strength $t$}, or an \emph{$\OA(N,k,s,t)$} for short, is an $N\times k$ array $A\in S^{N\times k}$ with entries in $S$ of size $s$ such that whenever we delete $k-t$ columns of $A$ every $t$-tuple with entries in $S$ appears the same number of times, $N/s^t$.
-The \emph{index} of such an orthogonal array, denoted by $\lambda(A)$ or simply $\lambda$, is this last number. \end{dfn} \begin{abrv} We will abbreviate orthogonal array as \emph{OA} in what follows. \end{abrv}
+The \emph{index} of such an orthogonal array, denoted by $\lambda(A)$ or simply $\lambda$, is this last number. \end{dfn}

-Searching for OAs is, with very few exceptions, a hard combinatorial problem. \emph{Rao's bound} \cite[Theorem~2.1]{heslst1999} is the first non-trivial obstruction for the existence of OAs.
-For brevity, we only state the bound in the case that we focus: OAs of strength 2.